SonahSofern/Xenoblade-Series-Randomizer/Race Mode/Race Mode README.txt

 Starting Items:

-You start with all 5 drivers with their associated blades (Pyra/Mythra, Dromarch, Poppy α, Pandoria, Brighid).
+You start with all 5 drivers with their associated blades (Pyra/Mythra, Dromarch, Poppy α, PoppyQT, PoppyQTπ, Pandoria, Brighid).

-You start with ~100000g.
+You start with 100000g.